 The Americas represent around half of the global venture capital market.
-Therefore, it comes as no surprise that the world of VC and high-risk investments has set its eyes on Latin America in the past decade.
-In fact, venture capital investment in Latin America has experienced considerable growth in recent years, most notably in 2018.
-In that year, investment in startups in the region were estimated at almost two billion U.S. dollars, 73% more than in 2017, when it stood at just 1.1 billion dollars.
-Moreover, the value of VC co-investment between global and Latin American investors has almost doubled between 2017 and 2018.
-Recent data shows that some of the largest venture capital investors in the region were Alta Ventures, Redpoint eVentures and NXTP Labs.
+Therefore, it comes as no surprise that the world of VC and high-risk investments has set its eyes on Latin America.
+In fact, venture capital investments in Latin America have skyrocketed in the last decade, especially in 2019.
+In that year, investment in startups were estimated at 4.6 billion U.S. dollars, 300 percent more than in 2017, when it stood at just 1.1 billion dollars.

-E-commerce and fintech were the two sectors with the largest amounts of VC investment deals in the region.
-Following this trend, the largest funding amount by venture capital firms in Latin America was awarded to the Brazilian fintech giant Nubank, at around 500 million U.S. dollars.
-The Mexico-based Linio and the Brazilian iFood were also among the startups that received the highest value of investments.
+Fintech and logistics and distribution are the sectors with the largest amount of VC investment deals in the region.
+In 2019, they accounted for more than half of the transactions closed in Latin America.
+Following this trend, the largest funding amount by venture capital firms in Latin America was awarded to the Colombian startup behind the delivery app Rappi, at a whopping 1.5 billion U.S. dollars.
+The Brazilian-challenger bank Nubank and the Argentinian financial management app Ualá were also among the startups that received the highest value of investments.

-Regarding the distribution of investments by country, Brazil was the market that received the most VC investments, accounting for more than half of all VC deals in the region.
-Mexico came in second with over 20 percent, followed by Chile with almost 11 percent.
-Other countries with significant shares of VC investments were Argentina and Colombia.
+Regarding the distribution of investments by country, Brazil was the market that received most of the VC investments, accounting for more than half of all VC deals in the region.
+Mexico came in second with over 22 percent, funds which were mostly allocated in the consumer services sector.
+Other countries with significant shares of VC investments were Argentina, Chile and Colombia.